Stefan Kulovits: SV Sandhausen

 He was named interim manager on 15 February 2021.
 He was sacked on 22 September 2021.

 Rapid Wien II

 On 3 January 2022, Kulovits was hired as the head coach of Rapid Wien II in the 2.
 Liga.

+Rapid Wien

+On 24 April 2025, Kulovits was appointed as the interim manager of Austrian Bundesliga side Rapid Wien for the final 5 games of the season.
+He had previously been working at the club as a coach under former manager Robert Klauß.

 International career

 Kulovits made his debut for the Austria national team in a February 2005 friendly match against Cyprus.